NBISweden/psc-atlas/README.md

 Manager" feature to upload the Zip archive into the `uploads` directory within the project's persistent volume.

-When A Zip archive is found in the correct place, the application's log should say
+When a Zip archive is found in the correct place, the application's log should say

     Processing archive: /home/psc-atlas/vol/uploads/your-archive.zip